earthly/earthly/docs/guides/debugging.md

 Earthly provides an interactive mode which gives you access to a root shell when an error occurs, which we'll cover in this guide.

-Let's consider a build example:
+Let's consider a test example that prints out a randomly generated phrase:

 ```Dockerfile
 # Earthfile